binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 "_are based on monolithic kernels usually containing tens of millions of lines of code.
 Most of this code is reachable from untrusted applications via all sorts of APIs, making the attack surface on the kernel huge._".
 All the networking, USB, etc drivers are also hosted in the kernel.
 Or
 Type-2 (hosted) hypervisors which suffer from similar weaknesses plus some of their own because they run inside of the hosting operating system as processes and/or kernel modules.
-This means they're trusting the underlying operating systems services for networking, USB, graphics, Human Interface Devices (HID) like keyboards and mice.
+This means they're trusting the underlying operating systems services for networking, USB, graphics, Human Interface Devices (HIDs) like keyboards and mice.
 Which means they are inheriting any buggy utilised resources in the underlying operating system.

 Fedora is currently used for the default template for AppVMs.
 A cut down Fedora and Debian templates are also supported by Invisible Things Lab (the creators of Qubes).
 There are also community supported templates built around Whonix (providing anonymity), Ubuntu and Archlinux.
 Windows 7 can be run in a VM, [support for Windows 8+ is in development](https://www.qubes-os.org/doc/windows-appvms/).
 Qubes VMs are light weight so as to be able to easily run many at once, requiring little memory and optimised to start almost instantly.
 Each VM is automatically assigned a private static IP.

 In order to expose any services within a VM to the hosts interface, port forwarding needs to be configured in the host.
 Qubes provides advanced networking configurations.

 There is no direct communication between VMs unless you explicitly set it up.
-In saying that, Qubes provides secure inter-VM clipbord and file sharing.
+In saying that, Qubes provides secure inter-VM clip-board and file sharing.

 ### Documenting and Reporting